TLeconte/vdlm2dec/README.md

 it under the terms of the GNU Library General Public License version 2 published by the Free Software Foundation.

-They include [cJSON](https://github.com/DaveGamble/cJSON) Copyright (c) 2009-2017 Dave Gamble a nd cJSON contributors
+They include [cJSON](https://github.com/DaveGamble/cJSON) Copyright (c) 2009-2017 Dave Gamble and cJSON contributors